mqsalzano/misc-data/README.md

 ### GPS Watch Data Analysis

-Main code: WatchDataAnalysisCode.ipynb
+Code file #1: WatchDataAnalysisCode.ipynb

-This code used Python and Jupyter Notebooks to merge several datasets and perform some exploratory data analysis.
-This code is still in progress and needs cleaning.
+This code used Python and Jupyter Notebooks to merge several datasets and perform some exploratory data analysis, using histograms and simple linear regression.
+Code files is still in progress and needs cleaning.

+Code file #2: WatchData_LinearMixedModel.R

+This code was built in R to test if time of day for a run influenced specific metrics of a run.
+Code builds several linear mixed models to answer the question, with various co-factors (e.g. average velocity of run, duration of run, type of runner).

+Code file #3: WatchData_LDA_PCA.R

+This code was built in R to see if types of runners (specified from questions in a survey) can be identified from running metrics.
+This code also contains a portion to see if sub-groups can be distinguied within a given type of runner.